 - Vanilla - Make sure to use vanilla extract and not essence.

-Two: When the first crust forms (this will be like a skin on the top of your mixture) stir it really well and then repeat until your second crust forms.
-After the second crust has formed, it's ready to pour in to your tray or mould.
+- Step 2: When the first crust forms (this will be like a skin on the top of your mixture) stir it really well and then repeat until your second crust forms.
+After the second crust has formed, it's ready to pour into your tray or mould.
 This will take around an hour and a half.

-You have lots of options here when it comes to making slow cooker fudge - milk chocolate, white chocolate or dark chocolate.
+You have lots of options here when it comes to making chocolate fudge in the slow cooker - milk chocolate, white chocolate or dark chocolate.
 The only thing we wouldn't recommend using is cooking chocolate as it has different fat and cocoa solid, so ends up producing an oil, which isn't what you want.

 We personally find that the cheap, supermarket own brand chocolate, is what works best for making slow cooker chocolate fudge.